Cyber insurance requirements for Microsoft 365

 Evidence when it counts

 Two moments matter: filling out the application, and proving controls were in place after an incident.
-Siemserva produces ranked findings and reports mapped to the controls, so your answers are backed by a dated scan, not a best guess.
+Senserva produces ranked findings and reports mapped to the controls, so your answers are backed by a dated scan, not a best guess.
 Answer the questionnaire honestly, close the gaps it exposes first, and keep the evidence.

 AI security reports | Compliance mapping | The unified security model